 Student teaching applications must be submitted to counties the semester before placement.
 All requirements must be fulfilled before initiation of the admission process.
 The final grade in the student teaching experience must be a "C" or better.
 Student teaching is a non-paid, full-time public school experience.
 It is fulfilled in the county in which the student resides and with which the University has a collaborative agreement.

 Second Bachelor's Degree: Teacher Certification

 Students who hold a bachelor's degree who wish to become certified teachers must enroll as second-degree students.
 Student must also schedule an interview with the assessment coordinator in the Department of Education and obtain (prior to the interview) an evaluation of their transcripts by the Maryland State Department of Education, Division of Certification and Accreditation.

 All second-degree students must be advised by the department chairperson or by the assessment coordinator of the department.
-Second-degree students must meet the PRAXIS testing requirements and fulfill all of the course requirements of their selected major.
+Second-degree students must meet the PRAXIS testing requirements and fulfill all of the coursework requirements of their selected major.
 In their first semester at the University, second-degree students must also pass the Bowie State University English Proficiency Examination and be admitted to Teacher Education.